American Veterans Disabled for Life Memorial: Final design

 The CFA reviewed the final site design on July 16, 2009.
 A nearly complete mockup of the artwork was prepared and viewed by the commissioners prior to the meeting.
 The commission was extremely pleased with the final site plan and made a single minor suggestion (ensure even distribution of illumination along the Wall of Gratitude).
 CFA staff were delegated to work with the memorial planners on final details.
 In its last action regarding the memorial, the CFA approved the final design.

 The final design was then submitted to the National Capital Planning Commission on June 24, 2010.
 By this time, the southernmost glass wall had been eliminated to provide for better east–west pedestrian flow through the site (leaving the memorial with just three glass panels).
 The placement of the remaining glass walls was adjusted, and the number of glass panels reduced from 70 to 49.
 Per the request of the CFA, the height of the "Wall of Gratitude" was reduced from 14 ft to 12 ft.
 At the request of the NPS, this wall was now composed of granite, which was more durable than marble.
-The American elms planned for Washington Avenue were replaced with gingko, and the pole-mounted lights and ground-level lighting for the glass panels eliminated.
+The American elms planned for Washington Avenue were replaced with ginkgo, and the pole-mounted lights and ground-level lighting for the glass panels eliminated.
 Small LED lights were added to the top and back of each glass panel, and LED lights were used to underlight each granite bench.
 Accessibility elements for special-needs individuals were also incorporated into the submitted final design.
 All crosswalks now had tactile paving and audible crosswalk signals.
 Seating height within the memorial was adjusted to be more accessible to the physically impaired, and the memorial planners had reached an agreement with the Architect of the Capitol to provide special needs parking south of the memorial site.
 To assist those who were visually impaired, the memorial now also provided an audio tour, accessed for free via cell phone, which described the memorial's art and components and provided an interpretive description of them.